copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - Schliemann replaces the Minion of Huhetotl as the Archeologist quest nemesis.
   He is a human, and unlike other quest nemeses does not warp.
 He carries a pick-axe and a number of potions of oil to throw at you.
+- The Archeologist quest has received a full overhaul:
+  - The home, locate, goal, and filler levels are all replaced.
+The lower filler levels use an all-new level generator implemented entirely in Lua.
+  - The story of the quest is changed.
+It's now a bit like a mash-up of Raiders of the Lost Ark and National Treasure: the location of Itlachiayaque has just been uncovered, and Schliemann and his better equipped team are trying to get it first!
+Unlike the player, they have no qualms about being ruthless and destructive in their eagerness to get there first.
+  - Enemy-wise, the quest is a lot more mummy-heavy than it used to be, with human mummies in particular appearing a lot in the tomb in the second half of the quest.
+  - Much of the quest loot consists of gold or other precious metal variants of regular items.
+(To this end, gold is now a valid material on normally-wooden items.)
+  - Level sounds of explosions appear on the lower floors of the quest as you and Schliemann's team converge on Itlachiayaque.

 ### Interface changes